BATOFTHESHADOW/struct-rwb/README.md

-### Simple program to read and write binary date from and into a file in binary mode.
+### Simple program to read and write binary data from and into a file in binary mode using structures.